jtwy23/seed2cigar/README.md

 #### Cigar Quiz Section

 When the user lands onto the Cigar Quiz section there is the logo which when clicked takes the user back to the Home section.
-There are two additional buttons of Play and Highscores. these buttons have box shadowing when the mouse hovers over.
+There are two additional buttons of Play and Highscores.
+These buttons have box shadowing when the mouse hovers over.
 The Play button clicks through to the cigar quiz window and the Highscores takes the user to the Highscores list window.